ac101illinois/Assignment_Project_Abby_ac101/README.md

 The only aspect of this assignment I was not able to complete was to successfully count how many queries show up when you search.
 It automatically shows "none found" no matter what happens.
 I will seek help to fix this next week.

+Assignment #7:
+In this assignment, I played around with CSS files, created graphs for an analytics page and summarized data as well using aggregation.

+For my style.css, I added light brown and off-white colors for the background and header, as well as added a logo for the website.
+I also played around with fonts and plan to recolor my fonts.

+I also added a graph to a new analytics page to showcase how many visits per each student.
+For an added touch, I colored the graph the same teal that is in the logo.
+The summary shows the same information at the bottom of the page.
+To make my chart, I used matplotlib.